DavidJCobb/pokeemerald/lu-docs/ROADMAP RESEARCH.md

 # Overworld pacing improvements

-## Coalesce overworld and sysetm messages
+## Coalesce overworld and system messages

 The scripts to handle picking up items on the overworld are in `data/scripts/obtain_item.inc`.
 The strings are at `data/text/obtain_item.inc`.